belguawhale/Discord-Werewolf/README.md

 ## Changelog

+12/28/2016 - Added timeout before game start; Added a new !notify command to notify online users who have added themselves to the notify list.
+For backwards compatibility, the old !notify was renamed to !notify_role.

 12/22/2016 - Fixed cursed villager being displayed on idle; Fixed a small visual bug with seeing/killing dead players; Added influence totem!

 12/21/2016 - Fixed a bug with logging lynch (this is what happens when you copy paste)